 - What are the main practices in your religion?
-Explain what is your feeling when you take part to rituals; - Explain and define the process of rituals that accompany the life of a person in your religion, in particular: initiation, religious education, weddings and unions, death; - Explain if in your opinion there are rituals that you consider linked to the old tradition but not very actual in the modern times and explain why; - · Some rituals were imposed by the new conquerors, and sometime the local populations kept some ancient traditions, mixing them with the new imposed religions.
-This phenomenon is known as "syncretism".
+Explain what is your feeling when you take part to rituals; - Explain and define the process of rituals that accompany the life of a person in your religion, in particular: initiation, religious education, weddings and unions, death; - Explain if in your opinion there are rituals that you consider linked to the old tradition but not very actual in the modern times and explain why; - Some rituals were imposed by the new conquerors, and sometime the local populations kept some ancient traditions, mixing them with the new imposed religions.
+This phenomenon is now as "syncretism".
 Do you know some examples of this process?
 Study and research some cases and discuss them with the mates.

-- Define what is the rite you like more and why - · Do you know something about the origin of your religion?
-Discuss it with the mates especially Islam and Judaism.
-The themes of theology include God, humanity, the world, salvation, and eschatology (the study of last times).
+- Define what is the rite you like more and why - Do you know something about the origin of your religion?
+Discuss it with the mates